 Basic Dimensional Report

 This is the straight forward measurement of a component to see if key dimensions are within the required tolerance, or it may help to create a ‘master’ against which future components will be compared.
-If components are measure in multiples, this can form a CAP (Capability) Study.
+If components are measured in multiples, this can form a CAP (Capability) Study.

 There are two types of measurement equipment used –